Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Physics at the FPF

 \textbf{Neutrino Event Rates:} \cref{fig:SM_neutrino} (top) displays the expected precision of FPF measurements of the neutrino-nucleon charged-current scattering cross sections for all three neutrino flavors.
 The low-energy region has been well-constrained by neutrino experiments using existing accelerators~\cite{ParticleDataGroup:2020ssz}.
 IceCube has also placed constraints on the muon neutrino cross section at very high energies using atmospheric neutrinos, although with relatively large uncertainties~\cite{IceCube:2017roe}.
 The bottom panels show the expected energy spectra of interacting neutrinos at the FPF, as estimated using EPOS-LHC~\cite{Pierog:2013ria} to simulate light hadrons and POWHEG matched with Pythia~\cite{Buonocore:2023kna} to simulate charm hadron production and the fast neutrino flux simulation~\cite{Kling:2021gos} to obtain the neutrino spectrum.
 The collider neutrino energy spectrum peaks at $\sim \tev$ energies, where currently no measurements exist.
 We also display the expected neutrino fluxes at SHiP, which peak at much lower ($\lesssim$ 100 GeV) energies.

 \textbf{Tau Neutrino Precision Measurements:} Although only a few handfuls of tau neutrino interactions have been identified by previous experiments, thousands of tau neutrinos will be interacting in the FPF detectors.
 The FASER$\nu$2 detector will be able to detect them, definitively observe the anti-tau neutrino for the first time, and open up a new window to an era of tau neutrino precision studies at TeV energies.
 In particular, these observations will enable tests of lepton flavor universality.
-Deviations from universality may be parameterized, for example, by neutrino non-standard interactions (NSI)~\cite{Falkowski:2021bkq}.
-An example of FASER$\nu$2's sensitivity to probe NSIs associated with tau neutrinos is shown in \cref{fig:tau_neutrino}, which utilizes the unique composition of the neutrino beam at the LHC.
+Deviations from universality may be parameterized, for example, by neutrino non-standard interactions (NSI).
+The potential of LHC neutrino experiments to constrain charged current NSI using neutrino interaction measurements $\nu_\ell q \to \ell' q'$ has been studied in Ref.~\cite{Falkowski:2021bkq}.
+While many of the associated effective field theory operators are already well constrained by either precision meson decay measurement at flavor factories or LHC measurements probing the related processes $q q' \to \nu_\ell \ell'$, collider neutrino experiments have the potential to obtain world-leading constraints on operators associated to tau neutrinos by utilizing the sizable flux of tau neutrinos at the LHC.
+An example of FASER$\nu$2's sensitivity to probe two NSIs associated with tau neutrinos is shown in \cref{fig:tau_neutrino} as obtained in Ref.~\cite{Kling:2023tgr}.
+Here the $\epsilon_{\mu \tau}$ term leads to decay $\pi^+ \to \mu \nu_\tau$ while $\epsilon_{\tau e}$ induces the interaction $\nu_e d \to \tau u$.

 \textbf{Neutrino-philic New Physics:} The large intensity and energy of the LHC neutrino beam at the LHC also provides a variety of novel opportunities to search for new physics.
-This includes searches for new neutrino-philic mediators that modify the predicted tau-neutrino flux at the FPF~\cite{Kling:2020iar, Batell:2021snh}; searches for modulinos or sterile neutrinos with multi-eV masses, leading to visible oscillation patterns~\cite{Anchordoqui:2021ghd, Anchordoqui:2023qxv,Anchordoqui:2024ynb}; searches for anomalous electromagnetic properties of neutrinos~\cite{MammenAbraham:2023psg}; searches for neutrino NSIs that modify neutrino production or neutrino scattering~\cite{Ismail:2020yqc, Falkowski:2021bkq, Kling:2023tgr}; searches for neutrino self-interactions and neutrino-philic mediators to DM~\cite{Kelly:2021mcd}; and constraints on BSM neutrino interactions through measurements of rare scattering processes, e.g., neutrino trident production~\cite{Altmannshofer:2024hqd}.
+This includes searches for new neutrino-philic mediators that modify the predicted tau-neutrino flux at the FPF~\cite{Kling:2020iar, Batell:2021snh}; searches for modulinos~\cite{Anchordoqui:2021ghd, Anchordoqui:2023qxv} or sterile neutrinos with multi-eV masses~\cite{Anchordoqui:2024ynb}, leading to visible neutrino oscillation patterns for mass splittings $\Delta m^2 \sim 2500~\text{eV}^2$ way above those of short baseline or reactor neutrino experiments; searches for anomalous electromagnetic properties of neutrinos~\cite{MammenAbraham:2023psg}; searches for neutrino NSIs that modify neutrino production or neutrino scattering~\cite{Ismail:2020yqc, Falkowski:2021bkq, Kling:2023tgr}; searches for neutrino self-interactions and neutrino-philic mediators to DM~\cite{Kelly:2021mcd}; and constraints on BSM neutrino interactions through measurements of rare scattering processes, e.g., neutrino trident production~\cite{Altmannshofer:2024hqd}.